Acute coronary syndrome is a term used to describe a range of conditions associated with sudden, reduced blood flow to the heart.

 - Drink alcohol in moderation.
 If you drink alcohol, do so in moderation.
 Drinking more than one to two alcoholic drinks a day can raise blood pressure.

-If you experience the sudden onset of chest pain or other symptoms of acute coronary syndrome, get emergency care immediately or call 911.
+If you have sudden chest pain or other symptoms of acute coronary syndrome, get emergency care immediately or call 911.

 Your description of symptoms provides important information to help an emergency medical team make a diagnosis.
 Be prepared to answer the following questions.